himgoyalmicro/wpf/APIProposal.md

 - Creating a Typeconvertor for ColumnDefinitionCollection and RowDefinitionCollection so they can process String as its input.

 ## Goal
-The goal of this feature is to simplify providing Grid row and columns.
+The goal of this feature is to make Grid markup less verbose, allowing developers to create grids with simpler syntax.

 ## Example
 ### Current Syntax